 Single-page applications, or SPAs, have created a lot of buzz around the internet.
-Writers have gone into battles of words comparing SPAs with the traditional multiple-page approach.
+Developers have gone into battles of words comparing SPAs with the traditional multiple-page approach.
 This dispute has turned into a struggle akin to iOS vs Android.

 Google, Facebook, and Trello use single-page apps

 A single-page application is a web application that fits on one HTML page.
 This page can be dynamically updated, but it never reloads the whole time a user is interacting with it.
 Using an SPA, you can manage most interactions on one web page for dynamic updates.

 Where can you see single page web apps?
 You deal with them every day when checking your email on Gmail, scrolling your news feed on Facebook, or adding a new task in Trello.

 [Image source: Trello Blog]

 Do you remember the last time you used a Google Doc?
 Yes, Google Docs are SPAs too.
 When you click on any element of a Google Doc, type something, or perform any other action, the main interface remains untouched.
 Nothing but the chunk of content you want to alter is modified.
 This is the main idea of a single-page app.